LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 starts with a ``%`` character, the default port output message is printed followed by the log message.
 In these two cases, the debugger prints a ``@`` character at the beginning of the line for easy recognition of log points output.
-When the log message is neither empty or start with a ``%`` character, the log message is printed instead of the default port output message.
+When the log message is neither empty or starts with a ``%`` character, the log message is printed instead of the default port output message.
 In this case, the message can contain ``$KEYWORD`` placeholders that are expanded at runtime.
 The valid keywords are: